 This curriculum is play based, and involves children self-selecting activities, whole class activities and small adult led activities by the teachers and support staff.
 Adults very carefully observe the children and plan progress for each of them by intervening in play and also planning targeted teaching to move learning forward.

-The new National Curriculum was launched in September 2014; we are designing a curriculum that is real, relevant and standards driven.
+The new National Curriculum was launched in September 2014; we have designed a curriculum that is real, relevant and standards driven.
+It is constantly being reviewed to ensure it meets the needs of our current learners.

 Along with all other maintained schools in England we will be required by government to teach the revised National Curriculum from September 2014.

 The curriculum is ‘what’ will be taught.
 The Government has slimmed these requirements down to enable schools to add areas they feel children need for their development.

 We will mix a rich cross curricular approach to make learning fun, with discrete teaching of specialist subjects such as computing and physical education.

 For more information regarding the curriculum please visit the Department for Education Site: https://www.gov.uk/national-curriculum